Approximate and Weighted Data Reconstruction Attack in Federated Learning: Preliminaries

-For an attacker with access to $\Delta\theta_t^{(k)}$, reconstructing $\{(X^{(k)},Y^{(k)})\}$ is essentially an inverse problem.
-In particular, if $[G_t^{(k)}]^{-1}$ exists and is known analytically, the attacker can recover $\{(X^{(k)},Y^{(k)})\}$ directly as follows:
+For an attacker with access to $\Delta\theta$, reconstructing $(X, Y)$ is essentially an inverse problem.
+In particular, if $G^{-1}$ exists and is known analytically, the attacker can recover $(X, Y)$ directly as follows:

-However, since neural networks are highly nonlinear and the model updates are aggregated over multiple mini-batches, it is generally difficult to identify $[G_t^{(k)}]^{-1}$.
-To address this issue, we introduce a numerical approach for solving \eqref{eq_delta_theta_G}.
+However, since neural networks are highly nonlinear and the model updates are aggregated over multiple mini-batches, it is generally difficult to identify $G^{-1}$.
+To address this, we introduce a numerical approach for solving \eqref{eq_delta_theta_G}.

-Notice from \eqref{eq_inverse_G} that the attacker can independently attack any client $k \in \mathcal{K}$ that participated in the training at round $t$.
-Therefore, in the sequel we omit the superscript $k$ to simplify the notation.

-Assuming an attacker can get access to the client's training process and hence knows $G_t$, then problem \eqref{eq_delta_theta_G} can be solved by the numerical approach elaborated below.
-First, to launch the attack, the attacker randomly initializes a dummy dataset $(\hat{X},\hat{Y})$ with the same dimension as that of the client's ground-truth dataset $(X, Y)$.
-The attacker uses $G_t$ to calculate the dummy model update $\Delta\hat{\theta}_t$ given by
+Assuming that the attacker knows the client's training procedure and can therefore evaluate $G$, problem \eqref{eq_delta_theta_G} can be approached numerically as follows.
+First, to launch the attack, the attacker randomly initializes a dummy dataset $(\hat{X}, \hat{Y})$ with the same dimensions as the client's ground-truth dataset $(X, Y)$.
+The attacker then uses $G$ to calculate the dummy model update $\Delta\hat{\theta}$ given by